FAQs - GeneralFAQs - General

 Annual Fee when Retain Data after Withdrawal (annual reaffirmation required): $200

 Organizations have additional direct costs associated with participating in the Privacy Shield.
 For example, Privacy Shield organizations must provide a readily available independent recourse mechanism to hear individual complaints at no cost to the individual.
 Providers of such services set their own fees.
-Furthermore, the Privacy Shield provides the option for an EU individual to invoke binding arbitration to determine whether a Privacy Shield organization has violated its obligations under the Principles as to that individual and whether any such violation remains fully or partially unremedied.
+Furthermore, the Privacy Shield provides the option for an EU or Swiss individual, as appropriate, to invoke binding arbitration to determine whether a Privacy Shield organization has violated its obligations under the Principles as to that individual and whether any such violation remains fully or partially unremedied.
 The Department of Commerce facilitated the establishment of a fund into which Privacy Shield organizations are required to make contributions to cover the arbitral costs as described in Annex I to the Principles.
 The International Centre for Dispute Resolution-American Arbitration Association (ICDR-AAA) was selected to administer these arbitrations and manage this fund.
 Information on required contributions is available at http://go.adr.org/privacyshieldfund.html.

 * The Federal Register Notice specifying the fee structure is the governing document.